 Why Choose Cooper to Treat Your Allergies

-As a tertiary-care, academic medical center, Cooper University Health Care is home to physicians and surgeons with advanced training in their specialties, including Allergy/Immunology and Otolaryngology (Ear, Nose, and Throat, or ENT).
+As a tertiary-care, academic health system, Cooper University Health Care is home to physicians and surgeons with advanced training in their specialties, including Allergy/Immunology and Otolaryngology (Ear, Nose, and Throat, or ENT).

 With this expertise, our allergists are uniquely qualified to accurately diagnose and effectively treat the full spectrum of allergic conditions.
 In addition, they work closely with our ENT specialists, for whom allergic rhinitis is one of the most common conditions they see.